-- (a) Nebraska Health and Human Services Employment First Program - (b) City of Lincoln Urban Development Department-One Stop Employment (Worker Training Programs) - (c) Homeless Committee- Homeless voucher program - (d) LHA Family Self Sufficiency Program - (e) Lincoln Action Program - The individual or family self-sufficiency plan must be reviewed and approved by LHA on a case by case basis. - b.
+- (a) Nebraska Health and Human Services Employment First Program - (b) City of Lincoln Urban Development Department-One Stop Employment (Worker Training Programs) - (c) Homeless Committee- Homeless voucher program - (d) LHA Family Self Sufficiency Program - (e) Community Action Partnerships - (f) Veterans Affairs Supportive Housing Program - (g) Matching Grant Program, provided by Catholic Social Services and Lutheran Family Services.

+The individual or family self-sufficiency plan must be reviewed and approved by LHA on a case-by-case basis.

+- b.
 Student Income.
 LHA will include all earned income in the calculation of Annual Income of full time students age 22 and older.
-These students will not be considered as dependents for the purpose of calculating annual and adjusted income - c.
+These students will not be considered as dependents for the purpose of calculating annual and adjusted income. - c.
 Earned Income Disregard.
 LHA will not implement federal regulations for these income exclusions. - d.
 Imputed Welfare Income.
 LHA will not implement federal regulations for imputing welfare income under certain conditions. - e.
 Special Needs Trust or ENABLE Accounts.
 Under the Moving to Work agreement, LHA will not implement federal regulations to include a Special Needs Trust or Nebraska ENABLE Accounts as an asset or income.
 A Special Needs Trust is a trust that is created under State Law for disabled persons who are not able to make financial decisions for themselves.
 Generally, the assets with the trust are not accessible to the beneficiary.

 If the income from the trust is paid to the beneficiary on a regular basis those payments will be excluded as income under the MTW policy.
-An ENABLE account was established by the State of Nebraska to give families with children or adults that have qualifying disabilities an opportunity to save money without jeopardizing their eligibility for other government benefits. - f.
-LHA will exclude income received for participation in grant-funded research on the impact that income has on the development of children in low-income families, if the income has also been excluded by the State of Nebraska for use in determining eligibility for aid to dependent children.
-The exclusion shall not exceed \$4,000 per year for four years.
-The research income known as the
+An ENABLE account was established by the State of Nebraska to give families with children or adults that have qualifying disabilities an opportunity to save money without jeopardizing their eligibility for other government benefits.